 The strategies used in these free resources are exactly what I did go from knowing nothing about making money online–or even what a virtual assistant does–to having more clients than I knew what to do with.

 One thing to take note of as you’re learning how to become a virtual assistant is what country the course creator is from.

 Some virtual assistant training provides contract templates to help you get started with your first VA clients, but you won’t want to use a contract based on UK law if you’re a US citizen.

 So while the Society of Virtual Assistants for UK VAs is a great resource for those in the UK, it’s not the place I recommend for aspiring virtual assistants from the U.S.

 Start Your Virtual Assistant Training Now

-If you are frustrated with your current situation and you’re looking for a job that can be flexible and pays well, a career as a Virtual Assistant could change your life (like it changed mine and thousands of others).
-My virtual assistant income was key to providing the extra money my family needed so I could be a stay-at-home mom.
+If you are frustrated with your current situation and you’re looking for work that is flexible and pays well, a career as a Virtual Assistant could change your life too.

-Please do not put this off another day.
-If you know it’s in your gut to check it out, just do it.
 If you try and don’t like it, so be it.
-But if you don’t try and give it your all, you’ll always wonder what if?
+But if you don’t try, you’ll always wonder what if?

-Use the training above with these proven mentors and you will have your own thriving virtual assistant business working from home within the next 3-6 months.
-Being a VA has changed my entire family’s life, and I can’t wait to hear how it changes yours.
+Enroll now and start your own thriving virtual assistant business working from home.
+Being a VA has changed my entire family’s life, and I can’t wait to hear how it changes yours!